nikanique/spring-rest-framework-tutorial/docs/source/GenericControllers.rst

 To learn more about the ``Dto`` please read the :ref:`DTO`.

-- **configLookupFilter()**: By default, the `RetrieveController` searches for the given lookup value in the `id` field of records.
+- **configLookupFilter()**: By default, the `GenericRetrieveController` searches for the given lookup value in the `id` field of records.
 If your model does not have an `id` field or if you want to use a different field for this purpose, you can override this method to specify your desired field.

 .. code-block:: java